Fortis Green: History

 In spite of auctions in 1852 and 1856 some lots were still unsold in 1858; there were only 28 houses in 1871.
 Vacant plots remained in 1896, and the southern part of the estate was never built on.
-In 1871 there were only twelve houses, six built during 1867–68, standing north of Fortis Green and in 1896 there were just two large houses between Eastern Road and Muswell Hill Road.
+In 1871, there were only twelve houses, six built during 1867–68, standing north of Fortis Green and in 1896 there were just two large houses between Eastern Road and Muswell Hill Road.

 During the 1890s, with the expansion of London, building spread to Fortis Green.
 By 1900 builders had laid out the curved Creighton Avenue from Page's Lane to Coldfall Wood.

-By 1900 the builder W. J. Collins had laid out the area south of Fortis Green and west of Muswell Hill Road, previously the site of the large houses Midhurst, Fortismere, and the Firs, which were replaced before 1905 by five streets of terraced houses running southward from Fortis Green to Grand Avenue.
+By 1900, the builder W. J. Collins had laid out the area south of Fortis Green and west of Muswell Hill Road, previously the site of the large houses Midhurst, Fortismere, and the Firs, which by 1908 had been replaced by six streets (Firs, Birchwood, Fortismere, Leaside, Collingwood and Midhurst) of terraced houses running southward from Fortis Green to Grand Avenue.

-In 1902 the Police Station was opened.
+In 1902, the Police Station was opened.
 The Clissold Arms is on the site of the Fortis Green Brewery which operated from 1843 to 1902.
-Until 1888 the Green family operated the brewery, then for some years it was run by a Mr. Norman until being taken over by Ind Coope.
+Until 1888, the Green family operated the brewery, then for some years it was run by a Mr. Norman until being taken over by Ind Coope.

 South of Fortis Green Road, on opposite sides of Firs Avenue, the flats Firs Mansions and Birchwood Mansions were erected about 1907 and 1910 respectively.
 South of Fortis Green itself, Midhurst Mansions dates from 1902 while Leaside Mansions and The Gables date from about 1907.

-By 1908 Burlington Road and the western frontage of Tetherdown had been built.
+By 1908, Burlington Road and the western frontage of Tetherdown had been built.
 Further west, in the same year, building was in progress in Lynmouth Road, Southern Road and Springcroft Avenue.

-After 1920 the only remaining development that could be done was at the expense of the remaining open spaces, along Creighton Avenue, to the west of Coppetts Road, and the roads connecting it to Fortis Green.
+After 1920, the only remaining development that could be done was at the expense of the remaining open spaces, along Creighton Avenue, to the west of Coppetts Road, and the roads connecting it to Fortis Green.
 Ringwood Avenue, Beech Drive, Church Vale and Twyford Avenue were built during the 1930s on the southern part of Coldfall Wood.

 Woodside Avenue and the connecting roads, and Fordington and Lanchester roads were also built during this period.